28 November 2022

 One of the most notable events marked the 100 year anniversary of the end of World War One.
 The Shrouds of the Somme was a powerful piece of commemorative art where 72,000 shrouded figures (one for each of the names listed on the memorial) were made and then laid at the foot of the memorial, a tactile reminder of the sheer scale of the human sacrifice.

-Can you visit the Somme battlefield?
+Can you visit the Somme battlefields of ww1?

 The scars of the Great War remain on the countryside of Northern France - a stark reminder of the horrors of war and the sacrifices made by those who fought there.